CVWRSM/wrims/README.build-eclipse.md

 While this seems to be the correct approach, we are still experiencing issues with the application failing to launch.
 This issue is being tracked here in github: https://github.com/CentralValleyModeling/wrims/issues/197

+## 12. Testing Source Code Changes
+How to test source code changes after already configuring your working developer environment.
+1. Checkout the branch you want to test, or update your current branch with the latest changes.
+2. Run the "updateInstallerDropins" gradle task to update the dropin jars in your built WRIMS GUI application.
+- This task will rebuild any modified dropin jars and copy them into the wrims-installer build.
+3. Run the "runWrimsGui" gradle task to launch the WRIMS GUI application.